SayedSalam/ME/README.md

-### Hi there 👋, my name is Arturs
+### Hi there 👋, my name is Sayed Sallam
-#### I am GitHub Readme Generator's creator
+#### I am a Full Stack Web Developer
 ![I am GitHub Readme Generator's creator](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: VUE JS / REACT / JS / HTML / CSS
+I graduated from the faculty of Computer science Zagazig University .
+I love to share my experience and what I am learning with others .
+I also love to learn a new something every single day .

+Skills:
+* HTML 5
+* CSS 3
+* JS & ES6
+* jQuery
+*  Bootstrap
+*  Vue.js
+*  MySQL
+*  PHP

 - 🔭 I’m currently working on this page.